NadiaHesham22/et3-Task-/README.md

     pip install matplotlib
     ```

-- The program also has the feature to generate a bar chart of the top words
+- The program also has the feature to generate a bar chart of the top words.

-  ## Example Output for the bar chart when we tested a large text with about 700 words
+  ## Example output for the bar chart when we tested a large text with about 700 words

 <img width="1051" height="779" alt="Capture" src="https://github.com/user-attachments/assets/240c7fda-8516-4a22-9f07-5e620487505f" />